googleapis/gapic-generator-ruby/shared/output/gapic/templates/showcase/README.md

-# Ruby Client for the Google Showcase API
+# Ruby Client for the Client Libraries Showcase API

-API Client library for the Google Showcase API
+API Client library for the Client Libraries Showcase API

-google-showcase is the official client library for the Google Showcase API.
+google-showcase is the official client library for the Client Libraries Showcase API.

 https://github.com/googleapis/googleapis